ibrahimm96/PhonebookReact/README.md

 This project is setup to use the Expo CLI.
 Expo is a platform for building universal React applications.
 It streamlines React Native development by providing pre-configured tools, and provides a nice client app for testing.

+# Known Issues
+- Issues fetching all user posts.
+Problem lies within the useGetData() logic, where the call only fetches most recent posts.

 # Setting Up React Native Project with Expo CLI

 This guide provides step-by-step instructions for setting up a React Native project using Expo CLI, including installing Node.js, Expo CLI, and cloning a project from Git.